Mardi Gras: The most fun you'll have with a history lesson

 Read on to find out how to make your own King Cake,

-Here's a king cake recipe from our partner Food52 that allows you to recreate the New Orleans-style magic in your own kitchen.
-It makes 1 large cake.
+Here's a king cake recipe from Food52 that allows you to recreate the New Orleans-style magic in your own kitchen.
+It makes one large cake.

 • 3/4 cup warm milk